Missing Pattern Tree based Decision Grouping and Ensemble for Enhancing Pair Utilization in Deep Incomplete Multi-View Clustering: Experiments

-\textbf{Implementation Details.} Our proposed TreeEIC is implemented in PyTorch 2.7.1 (Code is provided in Supplementary materials), and all experiments are conducted on Ubuntu 22.04.3 using an NVIDIA 3090 GPU with 24GB memory.
-Following previous work~\cite{xu2024investigating,yuan2025prototype,dai2025imputation,wu2025imputation}, we implement the view-specific autoencoders and the clustering modules with fully connected networks.
-The model is optimized with the Adam optimizer~\cite{kingma2014adam} with a learning rate of 0.0001, and the batch size is set to 256 for training our TreeEIC.
-For comparison methods, we adopt their open-source codes with their recommended settings.

-\textbf{Evaluation Metrics.} We leverage two popular metrics, i.e., clustering accuracy (ACC) and normalized mutual information (NMI) to evaluate the clustering performance.
+\textbf{Evaluation Metrics.} In this paper, we leverage two popular metrics, i.e., clustering accuracy (ACC) and normalized mutual information (NMI) to evaluate the clustering performance.
 The reported results are mean values of five independent runs.
+We provided more clustering evaluation metrics and standard deviations of results in the Appendix.